openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 When relying on end-user consent to determine the specific data to be shared the end-user may make a choice to release only a subset of the data requested.
 In this case the OP shall omit from any corresponding ID Token or UserInfo response data that has not had end-user consent for sharing.

 Alternatively, when relying on end-user consent to determine the specific data to be shared the end-user may choose to release none of the data requested.
-In this case standard OpenID Connect authentication error response logic applies, as defined in section 3.1.2.6 of [@!OpenID].
+In this case standard OpenID Connect authentication error response logic applies, as defined in section 3.1.2.6 of [@!OpenIDConnect].

 ### Data not matching requirements
 When the available data does not fulfill the requirements of the RP expressed through `value`, `values`, or `max_age`, the following logic applies: